avalon60/OraTAPI/README.md

                         Import resources from a ZIP file.
 ```
 Hopefully you will have noticed that `migrate_config`, also has export / import options.
-You can use this to back-up / restore or transport settings.These also constitute an alternative to
+You can use this to back-up / restore or transport settings.
+These also constitute an alternative to
 using the `-o / --old_install_dir` option, since you can take an export of your old configuration,
 and import from the export file to your new installation.